-With new rules on transparency, Giorgia Melloni’s government aims at curbing the fuel price hikes for Italians.
+With new rules on transparency, Giorgia Meloni’s government aims at curbing the fuel price hikes for Italians.
 The prime minister along with far-right ally party Lega Nord are convinced that the most recent price increases are due to speculation from fuel distributors.
 But the analysis isn’t shared by all in the government.

-Forza Italy, a minority part of the conservative coalition government which doesn’t manage the ministry of Economy and Finance nor the ministry of Enterprise, considers the increases are due to the changes in the excise duty.
+Forza Italy, a minority part of the conservative coalition government that doesn’t manage the ministry of Economy and Finance nor the ministry of Enterprise, considers the increases are due to the changes in the excise duty.
 In fact, the government decided to stop the temporary cut in excise duty, implemented since March last year, for 2023 as it cost about 1 billion euros a month for the country.
 The excise duty then rose 18 cents per liter on January 1.

 For Gianluca Di Ascenzo, president of Codacons, a coordination of consumer rights associations, the end of the temporary cut cannot explain all the increases and claims there is speculation among distributors.
-He also wants authorities to verify whether there is price agreement between operators.
+He also wants authorities to verify whether there is a price agreement between operators.

 The President of the Competition and Market Authority, Roberto Rustichelli, wrote to the Guardia di Finanza in order to get the documentation related to controls carried out on fuel prices so that they can study whether there are unfair commercial practices and violations of market competition rules.

-The Guardia di Finanza, Italian law enforcement under the ministry of Finance, starting March 2022 implemented a control on price charged by fuel retailers.
+The Guardia di Finanza, Italian law enforcement under the ministry of Finance, starting March 2022 implemented a control on prices charged by fuel retailers.
 During 2022, 5,200 inspections were carried out at gas stations resulting in 2,800 violations of “price discipline,” according to documents published Tuesday.
-Almost 2,100 of them were related to the failure to notify authorities about their prices; another 700 were due to prices not displayed correctly or because fuel was charged higher than the price displayed.
+Almost 2,100 of them were related to the failure to notify authorities about their prices; another 700 were due to prices not being displayed correctly or because fuel was charged higher than the price displayed.